+Functional space:

-Functional space: Rating period, or period for which the manager or supervisor was responsible for the space: From to (to be completed by the Assessor) Please answer the following questions with respect to the fun above. ctional space a and rating period specified Name of respondent: Position: Location of staff: What are the typical days of work within the area you work in? : By what time at the start of the typical day have approximately 20 % (1 in 5) of people arrived within the area you work in?: 1 By what time at the end of the typical day have most people gone except for approximately 20 % (1 in 5) people who are still in the area you work in?: Describe any periods where more than 20 % of people would be present outside these typical hours i (e.g. '4 hours one Saturday each month' or 'a total of 50 hours at the end of financial year'): 3 Do all the answers above apply for the whole rating period (shown at top)?: I If not, what dates do the answers apply to?
-Please give alternative responses for the rest of the rating period (ignoring periods when the space was vacant): Please advise how you are aware of the occupancy patterns of the area you work in?: 3 I confirm that I have had regular, detailed and direct knowledge of the staff movements and occupancy patterns of the specified office space over the specified period.
+Rating period , or period for which the manager or supervisor was responsible for the space: From to (to be completed by the Assessor) Please answer the following questions with respect to the func specified above.
+Name of respondent: Position: Location of staff: What are the typical days of work within the area you work in?: By what time at the start of the typical day have approximately 20 % (1 in 5) of people arrived within the area you work in?: By what time at the end of the typical day have most people gone except for approximately 20 % (1 in 5) people who are still in the area you work in?: Describe any periods where more than 20 % of people would be present outside these typical hours (e.g. '4 hours one Saturday each month' or 'a total of 50 hours at the end of financial year'): Do all the answers above apply for the whole rating period (shown at top)?: If not, what dates do the answers apply to?
+Please give alternative responses for the rest of the rating period (ignoring periods when the space was vacant): Please advise how you are aware of the occupancy patterns of the area you work in?: I confirm that I have had regular, detailed and direct knowledge of the staff movements and occupancy patterns of the specified office space over the specified period.
 The responses above are correct to the best of my knowledge.
-Signature of respondent: • Date:
+Signature of respondent: